JayPeaa/milestone1/README.md

 ##Images and Media

 All images and media used on this site have been labelled for reuse / non commercial and are for educational purposes only.
+Dummy text about the Monkees has been taken from wikipedia and may not be particularly relvant in terms of it's content or how it relates to the page being viewed as the site is for educational purposes only.